-Boris Johnson to become UK PM, aiming to win over doubters
+Boris Johnson becomes UK PM, aims to win over doubters

-LONDON (AP) — Boris Johnson was due to enter 10 Downing St. as Britain’s new prime minister on Wednesday, vowing to lead the U.K. out of the European Union and unite a country deeply divided over Brexit.
+LONDON (AP) — Boris Johnson became Britain’s new prime minister Wednesday, vowing to lead the U.K. out of the European Union “after three years of unfounded self-doubt.”

-It’s a tall order.
+Standing outside the shiny black door of 10 Downing St., Johnson derided “the doubters, the doomsters, the gloomsters” who believe he cannot succeed in breaking the Brexit impasse that defeated his predecessor, Theresa May.

+“The people who bet against Britain are going to lose their shirts,” he said.

 Johnson has just 99 days to make good on his promise to deliver Brexit by Oct.
-31.

-He also must win over the many Britons opposed to Brexit and resistant to his blustering charms.

-Many members of his administration will be strong Brexit supporters like Johnson, but he is also set to include some pro-EU politicians.
+31, come what may.

 The former mayor of London and foreign secretary is getting Britain’s top job in politics after winning a contest to lead the governing Conservative Party.